-Most canning recipes make huge amounts; this one is engineered to help you crank out a smaller batch, in case you aren’t feeding an army.
+Most canning recipes make huge amounts; this one is designed to help you crank out a smaller batch, in case you aren’t feeding an army.
 The sweetness of beets lends itself to a great pickle.
-Once you’ve enjoyed your beets, try using the leftover brine in potato salad or vinaigrette, for a lovely boost of color.
+Once you’ve enjoyed your beets, try using the leftover brine in potato salad or vinaigrette for a lovely boost of color.

 1 pound beets, 2 1/2 inch diameter